 On the first day of its special session, Congress passed the Emergency Banking Act, which gave the president power over the banks.
 Within a few days, many banks reopened, lifting national spirits.

-In his first “hundred days,” he proposed, and Congress enacted sweeping programs to alleviate the suffering of the nation’s huge number of unemployed workers, bring recovery to business and agriculture, relief to the unemployed and to those in danger of losing farms and homes, change to the financial system, and other reforms to propel the nation out of its Depression.
+In his first “hundred days,” he proposed and Congress enacted sweeping programs to alleviate the suffering of the nation’s huge number of unemployed workers, bring recovery to business and agriculture, relief to the unemployed and to those in danger of losing farms and homes, change to the financial system, and other reforms to propel the nation out of its Depression.
+These included:

-- The Federal Emergency Relief Act, which provided funds to states for relief.
+- The Federal Emergency Relief Act provided funds to states for relief.

-- The Agricultural Adjustment Act, which established prices for farm products and paid subsidies to farmers, and the Farm Credit Act, which provided agricultural loans.
+- The Agricultural Adjustment Act established prices for farm products and paid subsidies to farmers, and the Farm Credit Act provided agricultural loans.

 - The Tennessee Valley Authority Act to build dams and power plants.

-- The Federal Securities Act, which gave the executive branch the authority to regulate stocks and bonds.
+- The Federal Securities Act gave the executive branch the authority to regulate stocks and bonds.

-- The Home Owners Refinancing Act, which provided aid to homeowners in danger of losing their homes.
+- The Home Owners Refinancing Act provided aid to homeowners in danger of losing their homes.

-- The National Industrial Recovery Act (NIRA), which established the Public Works Administration (PWA) which employed people to build roads and public buildings.
+- The National Industrial Recovery Act (NIRA) established the Public Works Administration (PWA), which employed people to build roads and public buildings.

 - The National Recovery Administration (NRA) to regulate trade and stimulate competition.

-- The Banking Act of 1933, which created the Federal Deposit Insurance Corporation to protect depositors’ funds.
+- The Banking Act of 1933 created the Federal Deposit Insurance Corporation to protect depositors’ funds.

-- The National Labor Board (NLB) to protect workers’ rights to join unions to bargain collectively with employers.
+- The National Labor Board (NLB) protects workers’ rights to join unions to bargain collectively with employers.

-- The Securities Exchange Act, which established the Securities and Exchange Commission (SEC) to regulate the sale of securities.
+- The Securities Exchange Act established the Securities and Exchange Commission (SEC) to regulate the sale of securities.

-- The National Housing Act, which established the Federal Housing Administration (FHA) to provide insurance for loans needed to build or repair homes.
+- The National Housing Act established the Federal Housing Administration (FHA) to provide insurance for loans needed to build or repair homes.

-- The Social Security Administration (SSA) which created a basic right to a pension in old age, and insurance against unemployment.
+- The Social Security Administration (SSA) created a basic right to a pension in old age and insurance against unemployment.

 - The Farm Security Administration (FSA) to improve the conditions of poor landowning farmers.

-Over the years, some of the New Deal laws were declared unconstitutional by the U.S. Supreme Court on the grounds that neither the commerce nor the taxing provisions of the Constitution granted the federal government authority to regulate industry or to undertake social and economic reform.
-As a result, in 1937 Roosevelt proposed a reorganization of the court.
-Though his proposal met with much opposition and ultimate defeat, the court ruled in his favor for the remaining contested legislation.
+Over the years, some of the New Deal laws were declared unconstitutional by the U.S. Supreme Court because neither the commerce nor the taxing provisions of the Constitution granted the federal government authority to regulate industry or undertake social and economic reform.
+As a result, in 1937, Roosevelt proposed a reorganization of the court.
+Though his proposal met with much opposition and ultimate defeat, the court ruled in favor of the remaining contested legislation.

-The New Deal program was based on “socialistic” tendencies that the power of the federal government was needed to get the country out of the Depression.
+The New Deal program was based on “socialistic” tendencies that the federal government’s power was needed to get the country out of the Depression.
 Although public support was widespread, not everyone agreed with Roosevelt’s agenda, arguing that the federal government had no place spending millions on public works, going into debt, and regulating business and industry.
-Others thought that the New Deal did not go far enough and that the federal government should take over the banks and industry.
+Others thought that the New Deal did not go far enough and that the federal government should control the banks and industry.

 By 1939, the New Deal had run its course.
 In the short term, New Deal programs helped improve the lives of people suffering from the events of the Depression despite resistance from businesses and politicians.
-However, In the long run, New Deal programs set a precedent for the federal government to play a key role in the economic and social affairs of the nation.
-Roosevelt’s domestic programs were largely followed in the Fair Deal of President Harry S. Truman (1945–53), and both major U.S. parties came to accept most New Deal reforms as a permanent part of the national life.
+However, in the long run, New Deal programs set a precedent for the federal government to play a key role in the nation’s economic and social affairs.
+Roosevelt’s domestic programs were largely followed in the Fair Deal of President Harry S. Truman (1945–53), and both major U.S. parties came to accept most New Deal reforms as a permanent part of national life.
 In the end, these programs produced a political realignment, making the Democratic Party the majority for the next seven out of the nine presidential terms from 1933 to 1969.

 Today, historians still debate whether the New Deal succeeded.
-Those who say it succeeded point out that economic indicators, while they did not return to pre-Depression levels, did bounce back significantly, and also point to the infrastructure created by WPA workers as a long-term benefit.
-Alternatively, critics point out that, while unemployment fell after 1933, it remained high.
+Those who say it succeeded point out that economic indicators, while they did not return to pre-Depression levels, did bounce back significantly and also point to the infrastructure created by WPA workers as a long-term benefit.
+Alternatively, critics point out that while unemployment fell after 1933, it remained high.
 They argue that the New Deal did not provide long-term solutions and only World War II ended the Depression.
-Furthermore, many critics feel the New Deal made changes in the government’s role that were not a benefit to the nation.
+Furthermore, many critics feel the New Deal changed the government’s role, which did not benefit the nation.